 The administrator of the Code must escalate material breaches of the Code to the Chief Executive Officer.
 Material breaches include, but are not limited to:

-- Dishonest or deliberate actions to mislead the Group, - Unacceptable behaviour or threatening behaviour, - Conduct resulting in unfair treatment of customers, - Conduct Breaches which compromise the Group's role in society and financial market.
+- Dishonest or deliberate actions to mislead the Group, - Unacceptable behaviour or threatening behaviour, - · Conduct resulting in unfair treatment of customers, - Conduct breaches which compromise the Group's role in society and the financial markets.

 7. Review